NSuer/User_Interface_Project_2/README.md

 ### Vocal Controls

-The Home Lighting Simulator uses a series of vocal controls (not implemented for this project) to allow the user to turn lights on and off, based on the name of the light.
+The Home Lighting Simulator uses a series of vocal controls (not implemented for this project) to allow the user to turn lights on and offbased on the names of the lights.
 There are a number of options, including disco mode, blinking, and hue shifting!

 ### Light Control